Is Coterra Energy Inc. (CTRA) a Keeper?

 Citigroup, on the other hand, stated in their research note that they expect to see CTRA reach a price target of $23, previously predicting the price at $27.
 The rating they have provided for CTRA stocks is “Sell” according to the report published on December 07th, 2022.

-During the last 5 trading sessions, CTRA fell by -3.24%, which changed the moving average for the period of 200-days by -3.73% in comparison to the 20-day moving average, which settled at $25.76.
-In addition, Coterra Energy Inc. saw 38.04% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CTRA rose by +1.86%, which changed the moving average for the period of 200-days by -4.29% in comparison to the 20-day moving average, which settled at $25.64.
+In addition, Coterra Energy Inc. saw 41.93% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading